faxu/onnxruntime/docs/reference/execution-providers/oneDNN-ExecutionProvider.md

 {:toc}

 ## Build
-For build instructions, please see the [BUILD page](../../how-to/build.md#dnnl-and-mklml).

-For build instructions, please see the [BUILD page](../../how-to/build.md#dnnl-and-mklml).
+For build instructions, please see the [BUILD page](../../how-to/build-eps.md#onednn).

 ## Usage